Torch888/high-five/README.md

 ## Deployment

 The app is deployed on **Streamlit Cloud**.
-Secrets are managed via the Streamlit Cloud UI — do not commit `.env` to GitHub.
+Secrets are managed via the Streamlit Cloud UI

-To redeploy: push to `main` and Streamlit Cloud auto-deploys.

 ---